cyrus-and/mysql-unsha1/README.md

         x := SHA1(password) XOR SHA1(s + SHA1(SHA1(password)))

-    where `password` is the cleartext password as provided by the user and `+` is a mere string concatenation operator.
+    where `password` is the cleartext password as provided by the user and `+` is a mere string concatenation operator;

 3. the server can verify the *challenge* and authenticate the client if: